Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 Too much thatch prevents water and air from reaching the grass roots and soil [2].
 It also creates the perfect environment for disease and pests to thrive.

 Therefore, remove excess thatch.
-This will almost instantly improve the health of your lawn and reduce disease problems like red thread.
+This will instantly improve the health of your lawn and reduce disease problems like red thread.

 10. Mow Lawn the Right Way